-- In Patricia A. McKillip's The Book of Atrix Wolfe, when Tanis was unhorsed and injured, and then had to kill a boar, his brother descends on him dragging him away and pounded him — only when Tanis recovers from his shock does he realize he's saying that he thought Tanis had been killed.
+- In Patricia A. McKillip's The Book of Atrix Wolfe, when Tanis was unhorsed and injured, and then had to kill a boar, his brother descended on him, dragging him away, and pounded him — only when Tanis recovered from his shock did he realize he was saying that he thought Tanis had been killed.

 - In The Battle Of The Labyrinth, the fourth book of Percy Jackson and the Olympians, Annabeth has this reaction when Percy returns from Calypso's island, having been thought dead after an explosion in Hephaestus's workshop.

-- And again in ''Literature/The Heroes of Olympus when Annabeth is reunited with Percy at Camp Jupiter.
+- And again in The Heroes of Olympus when Annabeth is reunited with Percy at Camp Jupiter.

-- In Harry Potter And The Chamberof Secrets, Mrs. Weasley's reaction to her children and Harry arriving at the Burrow - "Beds empty!
+- In Harry Potter and the Chamber of Secrets, Mrs. Weasley's reaction to her children and Harry arriving at the Burrow is "Beds empty!
 No note!
-Car gone - could have crashed - out of my mind with worry - did you care?"
+Car gone—could have crashed—out of my mind with worry—did you care?"
 (She then makes a point of telling Harry that it's not his fault.)

 - In Harry Potter and the Deathly Hallows, Ron finds Harry and Hermione in the woods after leaving them several weeks prior.
 He saves Harry's life and destroys a horcrux before actually returning to the camp.
 Hermione greets him with nearly hysterical anger.